 With these realizations in mind, the Aboriginal Health Liaison (AHL) role was created by the CFMS in 2010 through mandates made within the Global Health Program.
 The AHL role was designed to be a National Officer role whose primary directives were to advocate for improvements to Aboriginal health, representation within medical education, facilitation of awareness/discussion of Indigenous health-related issues, and to foster connections between interested students or faculty of CFMS member schools.

-For the past four years, the role has acted as the primary contact for the CFMS’ Indigenous Health portfolio and has been mandated to work within the aforementioned primary directives.
+For the past four years, the AHL role has acted as the primary contact for the CFMS’ Indigenous Health portfolio and has been mandated to work within the aforementioned primary directives.

 Rationale for Proposed Changes